ANTI-RACISM

 Scholarships are available for QTBIWoC at low or no-cost as needed

 I locate myself in the anti-racism movement as a longtime frontline ally/organizer in deep solidarity with black and brown-led movements for nonviolent structural change.
-After two decades of frontline community organizing across deep structural divides to agitate against oppressive systems - I’m deeply committed to the ongoing work of unpacking my privileges, and dismantling white supremacy.
+After two decades organizing across deep structural divides to agitate against oppressive systems - I’m deeply committed to the ongoing work of unpacking my privileges, and dismantling white supremacy.
 In all my courses, community agreements are in place with a strong commitment to uphold a safe space for QTBIWoC (Queer Trans Black/Brown and Indigenous Womxn of Color).

 In my classes, we anchor in deep humility and root down to enrich the vital conversations that take us all back to the soil, the blood, and the bone.
 Conversations about race and equity are openly engaged.